Systems Concepts and Tools

 The ebook is free with an optional donation to cover production costs.

-It can be downloaded in pdf and ebook formats from http://gum.co/systemdiagrams
+It can be downloaded from here https://gum.co/systemdiagrams

-ThisERRbook, written with Sjon van ‘t Hof, is about the use of core systems ideas in dealing with wicked situations.
+This book, written with Sjon van ‘t Hof, is about the use of core systems ideas in dealing with wicked situations.
 Wicked situations are those where identifying problems is not easy and selecting good solutions is even more difficult.
 Many societal, business and development challenges are in fact wicked problems.

-Using three basic systems concepts – inter-relationships, perspectives, and boundaries - this book will help you :
+Using three basic systems concepts – inter-relationships, perspectives, and boundaries – this book will help you:

-■unpick the tangle of issues that need addressing
+- unpick the tangle of issues that need addressing

-■design suitable ways of tackling those issues
+- design suitable ways of tackling those issues

-■deal with some tricky aspects of working in wicked situations
+- deal with some tricky aspects of working in wicked situations

-■find more information about systems methods and managing interventions systemically.
+- find more information about systems methods and managing interventions systemically.

-You can get an ebook version here
+You can get an ebook version at https://bobwilliams.gumroad.com/l/wicked

-And a physical book here
+And a physical book at http://bit.ly/1SVoOH3

 Evaluation is about making judgments of worth.

 Design is a process that narrows things down from an infinite number of judgments of worth, to those that really matter.
-It decides 'matters to whom' and in what circumstances.
+It decides “matters to whom” and in what circumstances.
 It decides what methods we have to use to know who benefits and who doesn't.

 The interventions that evaluation investigates are complex, with many different perspectives on what is worthwhile and what is not.
 Evaluations are about values.
 Evaluation treads on people's dreams.
 So these are not easy decisions.